valentinitnelav/Saldur-ROR-analysis/README.md

 The original data are hosted by "PANGAEA - Data Publisher for Earth & Environmental Science".
 Data repository at this permanent address: https://doi.pangaea.de/10.1594/PANGAEA.922524

-From this original file we derived all the pre-prepared files included here, for the sake of faster analyses.
-All the derived data needed to run the analysis is stored in this repository in the directory "data".
+From this original file we derived all the pre-prepared files included and stored in this repository in the "data" folder, which can be used as input files or templates for faster analyses.

 ## Scripts/Analysis

-The analysis of similarities, spatial and temporal beta-diversity and multi-level pattern analysis are presented in the script `analysis/anosim_beta_multipatt.R`.
+The analysis of similarities, spatial and temporal beta-diversity calculations, and indicator taxa analysis are presented in the script `analysis/anosim_beta_multipatt.R`.

 The Before-After-Control-Impact (BACI) analysis using the GLMM framework is documented in the directory `analysis/baci_glmm`.
-The reader is encouraged to fallow the html reports.
+The reader is encouraged to follow the html reports.
 Each report corresponds to the following variables of interest:

 - taxonomic richness (N0) -- baci-n0.html (generated from baci-n0.Rmd);
 - density (individuals/m2) -- baci-density.html (generated from baci-density.Rmd);